Qingdao Metro: Line 2

 Construction on Line 2 began in 2012, and the completed line will comprise 22 stations, with a total length of 24.4 km.
 Line 2 began passenger service on December 10, 2017, between Zhiquan Road station and Licun Park station.
 The western section from Zhiquan Road station to Taishan Road station opened on December 16, 2019.
-Line 2's color is red.
+The 3.84 km extension from Taishan Road station to Sichuan Road (Qingdao Ferry Terminal) opened on 18 December 2024.Line 2's color is red.